isomerpages/moe-edgefieldpri/_curriculum/Mother Tongue Languages/Events.md

 </div>
 <p>The Cultural Performance Exposure Scheme (CPES) aims to enhance our students’
 understanding and knowledge of the Chinese Language and the Chinese Culture beyond the school.
-Our P5 Chinese Language students were treated to an exciting Chinese drama performance ‘Bao Xiao Long Zhua Zei Ji’ (包小龙抓贼 记) by the Singapore Hokkien Huay Kuan Arts and Cultural Troupe on 23 August 2023, Wednesday.
-Arts and Cultural Troupe on 23 August 2023, Wednesday.
+Our Primary 5 Chinese Language students were treated to an exciting Chinese drama performance ‘Three Strikes Against the White Bone Demon’ by the Singapore Chinese Art Center and the Committee to Promote Chinese Language Learning (CPLL) on 11 April 2024, Thursday.
+This experience aims to enrich Chinese Language education by providing exposure to Chinese cultural performances beyond the classrooms.</p>
-This experience not only entertained but also educated the students about Chinese traditions, language, and society, leaving a lasting impact on their global perspective.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CPES_01_OK.jpg">
 </div>